 Over the past decade, community planning efforts have increasingly considered the impacts of land use mix on municipal operating revenues and expenditures.
-Consideration of these "fiscal" implications ensures that the community "vision" is grounded in market and economic reality, and the Town's future fiscal health or "balance" is maintained.
+Consideration of these "fiscal" implications ensures that the community "vision" is grounded in market and economic reality and the Town's future fiscal health or "balance" is maintained.
 The fiscal analysis is also designed to educate community stakeholders as to the fiscal implications of land use decisions and explain the relationship between revenue generation and service costs.

-As part of the Lyons PPA Master Plan (the Plan) process, a fiscal analysis was conducted for the potential buildup of the LPPA's current undeveloped property.
-The fiscal impact analysis considered a 20-year market cycle and focused on operating revenues and expenditures to the Town of Lyons and how they would be affected by the market-supported level of development over that period.
+As part of the LPPA Master Plan process, a fiscal analysis was conducted for the potential build-out of the LPPA's current undeveloped property.
+The fiscal impact analysis considered a 20-year market cycle and focused on the Town's operating revenues and expenditures and how they would be affected by the market-supported level of development over that period.